-The long-term volunteers set up each day's schedule and menu at both volunteer sites and act as catalysts between the community and the volunteers.
+The long-term volunteers set up each day's schedule and menu and act as catalysts between the community and the volunteers.
 During the service week there will be many staff meetings between chaperones and long-term volunteers.
 It is important that all problems are addressed during these meetings.
-Any issues that may hamper the service week and communication need to be addressed for the smooth operation of the week.
-The long-term volunteers represent Glenmary and our programs in Lewis County and in Grianger County.
+Any issues that may hamper the service week and communication need to be addressed during these meetings.
+The long-term volunteers represent Glenmary and our program in Grianger County.

 - Every volunteer should bring about $25 with them.
 The volunteers often visit sites that charge a nominal fee.
-Those volunteering in Lewis County also have the option to purchase Glenmary Farm T-shirts and sweatshirts.
-The T-shirts cost $12, sweatshirts cost $17 and the hooded sweatshirts cost $20.
+Volunteers also have the option to purchase Glenmary Group Volunteer Program T-shirts at a cost of $18 each.

 - Volunteers and chaperones should leave their cell phones at home.
 Reception in these mission areas is not good.
 So, in lieu of a cell phone, we suggest that volunteers bring a long distance calling card or be able to place a collect phone call home.

-- Chaperones of groups that drive to the Kentucky or Tennesse sites should budget money for gasoline for your vehicles during their week of service.
+- Chaperones of groups that drive to the Tennessee site should budget money for gasoline for your vehicles during their week of service.
 Oftentimes, volunteer groups are asked to use their own vehicles to help transport volunteers to our sites.
 We use the volunteer program's vehicles for the dirty sites such as construction.

-Absolutely no alcohol or drugs are permitted at any Glenmary Group Volunteer Site.
+Absolutely no alcohol or drugs are permitted at any Glenmary Group Volunteer Program Site.